-In front of family and close friends, Erin and Ian were married on a beautiful sunny January morning at Simon Pearce Restaurant’s Loft in Quechee, Vt.
-It was an honor for me to be part of a wonderful celebration!
-Follow this link to see more on my Facebook page or click here to see even more and to order prints in the Galleries section of my web site.
+At the end of July, Darlene and Dave celebrated their marriage with their children, other family and friends at Simon Pearce in Quechee, Vt.
+It was touching to see the tight bond between all of them!
+Follow this link to see more on my Facebook page or click here to see more and to order prints and downloads.